The Finance Office is responsible for the financial running of the College and its subsidiaries. We are located in the Cavendish building.

 For details of the academic awards, prizes and scholarships available to students at Homerton, please visit the Prizes and Scholarships page on the website.

 Homerton Undergraduates who are unable to pay for vacation stay and have strong academically approved reasons to remain in Cambridge during the vacations can apply for a grant to help towards living costs whilst remaining in college.
 The Fund is means tested and only those eligible will be considered by the VSG Committee.
 All applications must have the support of their Tutor or Director of Studies (DoS).
-Xmas vacation closing date Monday 7th November 2022.
+Summer vacation closing date midday 15th May 2023.

 The grant will only apply for the days outside the period covered by your termly rent.
 Generally final year students will be considered.
 However, (first and second year) students may apply if they have strong support from their DoS or Tutor and are eligible.
 You may apply to stay on after the end of term or apply to arrive early before the start of the following term.